 What is the LCAP?

 The AUSD Local Control and Accountability Plan (LCAP) is a three-year guiding document that is updated annually.
-LCAP shows how state funds will improve student outcomes and performance for all students, especially English learners, foster youth, and low-income students.
+LCAP shows how state funds will improve student outcomes and performance for all students, especially emerging multilingual students (English learners), foster youth, and low-income students.

 How the LCAP Process Works